josephluck/sparkdown/README.md

 # Write

-Create markdown files in your `src` directory.
+Create markdown files in the directory you specified in the `source` key in your config.
+The following examples use `src`.

 ### Page titles